pranavjha/chai-modshot/README.md

  - `selector` the css selector for the element to be checked for visual regression.
 Can be a `string` or an `Array` of selectors

- - `millis` the number of milliseconds to wait before taking the screenshot.
+ - `delay` the number of milliseconds to wait before taking the screenshot.